This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Naturally, monstera plants are climbing plants that attach to a support medium and grow upwards toward light sources.
 Outside, they can grow to a height of 15 to 30 feet.

 When indoors, they have the potential to get to a height of between 10 to 15 feet.
-But many may experience a challenge maintaining a plant taller than 9 feet inside the house.
+But many may experience difficulty maintaining a plant taller than 9 feet inside the house.

 What contributes to this height is the leaves.
 Variegated monstera has a slower growth rate than the other varieties, which can be attributed to the less chlorophyll on their leaves, resulting in less energy for growth during photosynthesis.